VirtusLab/besom/website/docs/basics.md

 - automatically captures dependencies between [resources](#resources)
 - provide a way to express transformations on its value before it's known
-- deffer the evaluation of its value until it's known
+- defer the evaluation of its value until it's known
 - track the _secretness_ of its value

 Output transformations available in Besom: